dmi3aleks/WebAppTester/README.md

-# Selenium-based test for the Trading Dashboard web app
+# Automated tests for Trading Simulator and Trading Dashboard Web App

-## Notes on Selenium
+## Tests for Trading Simulator API

+Theses tests are facilitated by REST Assured.

+## Front-end tests

+Theese tests are done using Selenium.

 Selenium allows automated testing of web apps using a browser driver (E.g. Chrome).